History of the Bharatiya Janata Party (BJP)

 Conclusion

-Today, BJP remains the largest political party in India, shaping the country’s political landscape through its governance, policies, and electoral strategies.
+Today, BJP remains the largest political party in India, shaping the political landscape through its policies and strategies.